TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/running-the-stack.md

 $ docker-compose run --rm stack is-db init
 ```

-The Things Enterprise Stack requires a tenant to be present, even if multi-tenancy is not included in the license.
+{{% tts %}} Enterprise requires a tenant to be present, even if multi-tenancy is not included in the license.
 We now create this tenant:

 ```bash
 $ docker-compose run --rm stack is-db create-tenant